 - The Local Agency Guidelines Manual describes the processes, documents, and approvals necessary to obtain Federal Highway Administration (FHWA) funds to develop and construct local Urban Highway Program transportation projects in Montana's larger cities.
 The manual is a compilation of information from many sources and is a reference source for administrative and field personnel in the local agency.

-- The System Impact Action process is a coordinated review of projects undertaken by Montana's local jurisdictions.
+- The Guide to the Systems Impact Analysis Process (SIAP) is a coordinated review of projects undertaken by Montana's local jurisdictions.
 The process is coordinated by MDT's Transportation Planning Division.

 - MDT uses corridor planning studies to determine cost-effective ways to address corridor transportation needs.

 - This Montana Fuel Tax Allocations to Cities and Counties brochure describes the formula for how State fuel taxes are allocated to cities and counties in Montana, and provides questions and answers to the most frequently asked questions about the allocations.

 - The Guidelines and Mechanisms for Transportation Partnerships describes options for the joint funding of transportation projects.
 It presents methodologies to determine cost sharing agreements between the state and local or private partners, and provides a brief summary of new approaches for generating local revenue to finance infrastructure improvements.

 - The Statewide Transportation Improvement Program, or STIP, identifies specific highway, rail, aeronautic, and transit improvements that are planned for construction in the next few years.
 A map of Federal and State tentative construction projects is also available.

 - The Traffic Engineering Manual presents MDT criteria on the selection, design, and placement of traffic control devices on the State highway system and the procedures and practices for highway lighting and traffic engineering investigations.